New York Yankees play to hit Broadway stage

-LOS ANGELES (Reuters) - The New York Yankees story will move from the baseball diamond to the Broadway stage, the sports franchise and theater producer Kirmser Ponturo Group said on Thursday.
+LOS ANGELES, Nov 15 (Reuters) - The New York Yankees story will move from the baseball diamond to the Broadway stage, the sports franchise and theater producer Kirmser Ponturo Group said on Thursday.

 The project, which has yet to be titled, will focus on the out-sized personalities of Yankees lore, their championship runs and private moments.
 A premiere date has not been set.